xplosionmind/quitsocialmedia.club/pages/But.md

 <br>

-## But I will be alone and isolated from the rest of the world
+## …I will be alone and isolated from the rest of the world

 This is probably the objection I answer to the most.
 If I said this is not true, I would most definitely be lying.
 Often times (but less and less every day) I get a strong impulse of looking at my friends’ stories on Instagram, or when a friend hands me their phone to look at a meme, I find myself scrolling without control their feed, since I kind of missed it.